 Until more info becomes available, it’s best to incorporate raw garlic as a regular part of a balanced diet.
 See the example recipe for raw garlic spinach dip, below.

-- 1 package (10 ounces) frozen chopped spinach, cooked and squeezed dry
+- 1 package (10 ounces) frozen chopped spinach, thawed and squeezed to remove excess water

-- 2 gloves raw garlic, finely minced (allow to sit for 10 mins)
+- 2 cloves raw garlic, finely minced (allow to sit for 10 mins before using)

 - 1 cup mayonnaise